Ryley Jacks

-Jacks played for the Gold Coast Titans and the Melbourne Storm in the NRL.
+Jacks previously played for the Gold Coast Titans and the Melbourne Storm in the NRL, and Featherstone Rovers in the RFL Championship.

 Early life

 Jacks was born in Brisbane, Queensland, Australia.
 He is of Canadian descent.
 His parents Terry and Donna both captained Australia in Touch Football, and Terry played A grade for Brothers Old Boys Rugby Club in the Queensland Rugby Union A grade competition.

 Ryley was educated at St Laurence's College, South Brisbane where he was named Sportsman of the Year in 2009.
+However, Jacks stated in a 2022 interview that despite his achievements during his schooling years, he often felt a sense of “not being enough”, leading to mental health issues of a young age.

 Playing career

+Early career

-Jacks played 49 games for the Sydney Roosters' National Youth Competition team in 2011 and 2012.
+Jacks played 49 games for the Sydney Roosters NRL Under-20s team in 2011 and 2012.
 In 2013, he played for the Newtown Jets, the Roosters' feeder team, in the New South Wales Cup.

 After starting the 2014 season with the Easts Tigers in the Queensland Cup, Jacks signed with the Gold Coast Titans in March to play for their feeder team, the Burleigh Bears, also in the Queensland Cup.

 Eligible via his Toronto-born grandfather, Jacks was selected to represent Canada in their 2017 World Cup qualifying campaign in December 2015 alongside his brother Rhys.
-He scored 1 try in their match against Jamaica, and three tries against the United States.
+He scored one try in their match against Jamaica, and three tries against the United States.

 In 2016, Jacks played for the Sunshine Coast Falcons, a feeder team of the Melbourne Storm, in the Queensland Cup.
 With 19 tries for the season, he was awarded the James Ackerman Medal as the Falcons' player of the year.

-Jacks has played 118 games in both the NSW/QLD Cup competitions.
+Jacks has played over 140 games in both the NSW/QLD Cup competitions.

+Melbourne Storm: 2016–2018

 In September 2016, Jacks signed a one-year deal with Melbourne for the 2017 NRL season.
 In February 2017, he was a member of the Storm's 18-man squad for the 2017 NRL Auckland Nines.

 Jacks made his NRL debut in round 1 of the 2017 season, against the Canterbury-Bankstown Bulldogs on 3 March.